-Figure 25 – Definition of 12676007 | Fracture of radius | in long normal form without identifiers
+Figure 27 – Definition of 12676007 | Fracture of radius | in long normal form without identifiers

-Figure 25 shows the definition of 12676007 | Fracture of radius | again, however this time in long normal form and without identifiers.
+Note: Non-defining attributes are included in this example to demonstrate the notation, however generally including non-defining attributes is discouraged.
+Refer to section 4.2.Figure 27 shows the definition of 12676007 | Fracture of radius | again, however this time in long normal form and without identifiers.
 The expression on the right had side of the diagram equates to the text expression -

 64572001 | Disease | :